-The Old Testament Lesson for this Sunday, July 28, 2019, is written in the first book of the Torah.
+The Old Testament lesson for this Sunday is written in the first book of the Torah.
 The text is Genesis 18:20-33 and is the account of Abraham and his bargaining session with the LORD over the fate of Sodom.
-In truth, it appears that Abraham is actually concerned for the fate of his nephew, Lot, who resides in the city of Sodom, and not so much about the city itself.
-The context of this pericope is that the “Three Visitors” have been with Abraham and announced the upcoming birth of the child of Abraham and Sara’s old age.
+In truth, it appears Abraham is actually concerned for the fate of his nephew, Lot, who resides in the city of Sodom and not so much about the city itself.
+The context of this pericope is right after the “Three Visitors” have been with Abraham and announced the upcoming birth of the child of Abraham and Sarah’s old age.
 Now, two of these visitors (angels) have left and are on their way to Sodom and the Angel of the LORD (the pre-incarnate Christ) has remained with Abraham and reveals what is about to take place at Sodom.
-Note it is the covenantal relationship the LORD has with Abraham that causes Him to share this information (vs. 17-19).
+Note it is the Covenantal relationship the LORD has with Abraham which causes Him to share this information (verses 17-19).

-It is also the covenantal relationship that gives Abraham the right to have this interesting bargaining session (argument) with the LORD.
-Western Christianity is uncomfortable with this kind of conversation between God and man, however, it is a very common and accepted—even encouraged—manner of conversation in the Scriptures.
-This bargaining/arguing could be considered a sub-category of “Lament” which is quite common in the Psalms.
+It is also their Covenantal relationship which gives Abraham the right to have this interesting bargaining session (argument) with the LORD.
+Western Christianity is uncomfortable with this kind of conversation between God and man.
+However, it is a very common and accepted, even encouraged, manner of conversation in the Scriptures.
+This bargaining/arguing could be considered a sub-category of “lament” which is quite common in the Psalms.
 However, we also see it with Moses, Elijah, and Jeremiah.
-Because of the God-established covenantal relationship, Abraham, as well as the rest of the covenantal people have the right to question God, or bargain and argue with Him.
-The Hebrews understood lament, in general, to be evidence of faith because one does not argue with a God they do not believe in, and who they do not believe has any power to change the order of things.
+Because of the God-established covenantal relationship, Abraham, as well as the rest of the covenantal people, has the right to question God or bargain and argue with Him.
+The Hebrews understood lament, in general, to be evidence of faith because one does not argue with a God they do not believe in and who they do not believe has any power to change the order of things.

 In this relationship Abraham knows the LORD and His promises quite well.
-Thus, we see Abraham recalling the LORD’s attention to the LORD’s own attributes, character and promises.
-Abraham knows that the LORD is merciful, gracious, just and righteous and so he points this out as he engages in the argument.
-Basically, Abraham is calling upon God to be who He promised to always be!
-And, Abraham is certain that the LORD will respond appropriately because He must be true and faithful—this takes great faith on the part of Abraham and shows how well he understands the covenantal relationship.
+Thus, we see Abraham recalling the LORD’s attention to the LORD’s own attributes, character, and promises.
+Abraham knows the LORD is merciful, gracious, just, and righteous.
+So, he points this out as he engages in the argument.
+Basically, Abraham is calling on God to be who He promised to always be!
+And Abraham is certain the LORD will respond appropriately because He must be true and faithful.
+This takes great faith on the part of Abraham and shows how well he understands the covenantal relationship.

-God is in control, but God is also in relationship with His children and asks us to pray, to lament, to ask Him to change His mind as we participate as the bride with our Bridegroom.
-And, we trust that no matter what the action or answer to our conversation with Him, the LORD God will do what is good and right for the sake of His Kingdom.
+God is in control, but God is also in relationship with His children and asks us to pray, to lament, and to ask Him to change His mind as we participate as the Bride with our Bridegroom.
+As a result, we trust, no matter what the action or answer to our conversation with Him, the LORD God will do what is good and right for the sake of His Kingdom.

 18:20 זַעֲקַת; “outcry; cry for help; plaintive crying out”